-This One Punnet Strawberry Jam (1st prize winning) is super quick & delicious and requires no added pectin or special equipment.
+This Quick One Punnet Strawberry Jam (1st prize winning) is super quick & delicious and requires no added pectin or special equipment.
 If you’re from across the pond a punnet is the plastic container you get strawberries in!

 Back in July 2014 my Quick One Punnet Strawberry Jam won 1st Prize in the Byfleet Parish Day Show!
 It was to be my 2nd year running winning 1st prize as the previous year my Peach & Apricot Jam had won!